Understanding the Healing Process

 Healing from a cosmetic tattooing procedure is a unique experience for each person, influenced by factors such as skin type, lifestyle, and adherence to aftercare instructions.
 Immediately after the procedure, the treated area may appear darker and more intense than the final healed result.

-These are all natural responses to your body's healing process.Adhering to all aftercare instructions diligently ensures proper healing and pigment retention and empowers you to avoid potential complications.
+These are all natural responses to your body's healing process.
+Adhering to all aftercare instructions diligently ensures proper healing and pigment retention and empowers you to avoid potential complications.

 Remember, each individual's healing journey is unique.
 While some may experience a swift recovery with minimal flaking, others might undergo a longer or more intense process.
 Your commitment to following aftercare instructions plays a significant role in this process.

-What to Expect During the Healing Journe
+What to Expect During your Healing Journey

-During the first week, the pigment might look darker than expected.
+During the first few days, the pigment might look darker than expected.
 As the skin heals, it will naturally exfoliate, and the pigment may temporarily appear lighter or even seem to disappear in some areas.
 However, after the initial healing phase, the colour will gradually reappear and settle into its true shade over the next few weeks.

 Brow tattoo clients can typically return to work immediately, while lip tattoo clients should expect some swelling that can last between 24 to 48 hours.
 This is normal and will subside with time.